mello9999/mello9999/README.md

 ### Glad to see you here!
 - :pushpin: I’m currently `into Data role` and working on a `Machine Learning and Deep Learning` :tada:
-- :notebook: I’m currently learning ` Data Engineering and Data Analyst `
+- :notebook: I’m currently learning ` Data Engineering Data Analyst and Blockchain/Cryptocurrency `
-- :telescope: I’m looking to `a good collaborate`
+- :telescope: I’m looking to `a good collaborate and good relationship`
 - :dart: 2021 - 2022 Goals: `Hard working on senior project and Internship before real work `
 - :black_joker: Fun fact: I love to ` listen INTO1's music and watch Conan cartoon `
 - ✨ Fandom: `I'm Insider of INTO1 `